juanmarcosmoreno-arch/cowfootR/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the cowfootR project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the cowfootR project follows the rOpenSci Code of Conduct.
 By contributing to this project you agree to abide by its terms.
+The full Code of Conduct is available at: https://ropensci.org/code-of-conduct/